Downloadable document (PDF) highlighting the current state of progress of the Hub

 Dear Colleagues,

-We hope that this finds you well, and that you managed some down time over the summer period.
+We hope that this finds you well, and that you are looking forward to some down time with those important to you over the festive period.

 One recommendation of The Best Start – A Five Year Forward Plan for Maternity and Neonatal Care in Scotland was to establish a Maternity and Neonatal Data Hub.
 Best Start also recommended that “…national level maternity and neonatal dashboards should be developed to facilitate benchmarking and reduce variations in care.”